mui/material-ui/docs/src/pages/components/dialogs/dialogs-es.md

 {{"demo": "pages/components/dialogs/FormDialog.js"}}

-## Customized dialogs
+## Diálogos personalizados

-Here is an example of customizing the component.
+He aquí un ejemplo de personalización del componente.
 You can learn more about this in the [overrides documentation page](/customization/components/).

 The dialog has a close button added to aide usability.